Istanbul nightclub attack: ISIS claims responsibility

 - Of 39 killed, 27 were foreigners, 11 were locals.
 One remains unidentified

+As authorities in Turkey continue their search for the attacker, the terror group offered no further clues about the identity of the assailant.
+The claim -- made in a statement posted to Twitter -- cannot independently be verified by CNN.

-"In continuation of the blessed operations which ISIS carries out against Turkey, a soldier of the brave caliphate attacked one of the most popular nightclubs while Christians were celebrating their holiday," a statement posted to Twitter reads.
+"In continuation of the blessed operations which ISIS carries out against Turkey, a soldier of the brave caliphate attacked one of the most popular nightclubs while Christians were celebrating their holiday," the statement posted to Twitter reads.

-The claim, which comes a day and a half after the attack, cannot independently be verified by CNN -- ISIS did not provide sufficient evidence to prove that the attacker carried out the attack on its behalf.

-It adds that "the apostate government of Turkey should know that the blood of Muslims who get killed by Turkey's planes and artillery will set afire inside their country."

-The Kurdistan Worker's Party, or PKK, earlier issued a statement distancing itself from the attack, which took place during the early hours of January 1.
+Earlier on Monday, the Kurdistan Worker's Party, or PKK, distanced itself from the attack, which took place at the Reina nightclub during the early hours of January 1.

-"No Kurdish forces have anything to do with this attack," the statement read.
+"No Kurdish forces have anything to do with this attack," it said in a statement.
 "The Kurdish freedom fight is also the fight for democratization of Turkey.
 That's why we won't target innocent and civilian people."

-Turkish authorities continue to hunt for the man they believe is responsible for the bloody attack, which also saw 69 people hospitalized, including one American.
+Dozens of people were hospitalized following the attack.
+As of Monday, 46 were still being treated, including one American, according to the Istanbul governor's office.
 A handful of the injured were in critical condition.
-As of Monday, 46 were still being treated, according to the Istanbul governor's office.

-The victims hailed from 14 countries, according to Turkey's semi-official news agency Anadolu, including India, Morocco, Jordan, Canada, Russia, Tunisia, Saudi Arabia and Kuwait.
+Those killed in the attack hailed from 14 countries, including India, Morocco, Jordan, Canada, Russia, Tunisia, Saudi Arabia and Kuwait.

-The suspected shooter, who stormed the Reina nightclub soon after the clock struck midnight, appears to have evaded the tight security that blanketed Turkey's largest city over the New Year.
-Yet, authorities are confident that they will apprehend him soon.
+The suspected shooter, who stormed the nightclub soon after the clock struck midnight, appears to have evaded the tight security that blanketed Turkey's largest city over the New Year, but authorities were confident they would apprehend him soon.

 "There is strong coordination and we will find him, no delay," Turkish Prime Minister Binali Yildirim told reporters gathered outside an Istanbul hospital, where he had been visiting people injured in the attack.